peppercat10/twitch-platform-filter/README.md

 # Twitch Platform Filter
 Simple tool to filter Twitch games by nearly any platform and provide the results as a static HTML page.

-Currently being used to refresh https://twitch-platform-filter.herokuapp.com/ periodically.
+Currently being used by [Twitch Filter Server](https://github.com/peppercat10/twitch-filter-server) to refresh https://twitch-platform-filter.herokuapp.com/ periodically.

 ## **Why?**